 Wayfair Inc. is one of the world's largest online destinations for the home.
 Through its e-commerce business model, Wayfair offers visually inspired browsing, compelling merchandising, easy product discovery and attractive prices for over eighteen million products from over 12,000 suppliers.

 The Goodwin team was led by James Barri, John Servidio, Ettore Santucci and Kim de Glossop in Debt Capital Markets.
 The Technology team consisted of Michael Minahan and Tevia Pollard.
-Daniel Karelitz and Alexander Plaum advised on Tax issues.
+Daniel Karelitz advised on Tax issues.

 For more information, please see Wayfair’s closing press release for the offering.